 Oxford is built on grand history and energised by a thriving student population.
 Here are all the best things to do in Oxford, including the must-see attractions plus a few local experiences from my student days.

-History, tradition and English grandeur combine in an ancient golden-hued centre kept young by the 25,000 students seeking to establish their future in one of the most famous university towns in the world.
+History, tradition and English grandeur is balanced by the 25,000 students seeking to establish their future in one of the most famous university towns in the world.

 Experience the majesty and grand architecture of some of the most illustrious colleges in the country.
 Uncover student life within medieval libraries and traditional pubs.
 Revel in world-class art or get active with country Cotswolds hikes just a stone’s throw from the centre of town.